MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-default.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Implemented by the client driver as the default handler for object identifier (OID) requests.
+Implemented by the client driver as the default handler for object identifier (OID) requests that are not query, set, or method requests.

 Syntax
 ------